PennyLaneAI/pennylane-rigetti/doc/code.rst

-pennylane-forest
+pennylane-rigetti
 ================

-This section contains the API documentation for the PennyLane-Forest plugin.
+This section contains the API documentation for the PennyLane-Rigetti plugin.

 .. warning::